wids-tucson/wids-tucson-2021/content/sessions_2022/rm1-talk-3.markdown

 ---
-title: "1:00pm Room A - Data Challenges and Opportunities for in Natural Disaster Economics and Polic"
+title: "1:00pm Room A - Data Challenges and Opportunities in Natural Disaster Economics and Policy"
 linktitle: "1:00pm - Dr. Laura A. Bakkensen"
 date: "2022-03-31"
 menu: